feddelegrand7/mini007/README.md

 #> ── Generating new plan ──
 #>
 #> ✔ Plan successfully generated.
-#> [1] "The current weather conditions in Algiers are warm and sunny with a temperature of 35 degrees Celsius.
-There is no precipitation, making it a clear and dry day."
+#> [1] "The current weather conditions in Algiers are as follows: The temperature is 35 degrees Celsius, it is sunny, and there is no precipitation.
+The general climate at the moment is clear and warm.
+If you need more detailed or specific weather information, feel free to ask!"
 ```

 ## Human In The Loop (HITL)